-This study will evaluate the benefits and harms of screening mammography among women aged 66 and older.
-This study aims to move the breast imaging field forward by evaluating the benefits and harms of screening mammography in older women across the levels of advancing age, comorbid illness and functional status.
+This study evaluated the benefits and harms of screening mammography among women aged 66 and older.
+This study aimed to move the breast imaging field forward by evaluating the benefits and harms of screening mammography in older women across the levels of advancing age, comorbid illness and functional status.

 The goal of this study is to determine whether state-level laws requiring breast density notification and encouraging use of supplemental screening tests will improve the detection of cancer, down-stage these cancers when they are found, and ultimately, increase the number of deaths averted from breast cancer.

-The purpose of this study is to evaluate the impact of the North Carolina breast density legislation on the use of supplemental screening among a population-based group of women undergoing regular screening mammography.
+The purpose of this study was to evaluate the impact of the North Carolina breast density legislation on the use of supplemental screening among a population-based group of women undergoing regular screening mammography.

 The goal of this study was to compare the effectiveness of mammography and breast MRI for the detection of second breast cancer events among women with a personal history of breast cancer.

 The overall goal of this project was to conduct comparative effectiveness research on breast cancer imaging modalities and strategies to inform evidence gaps on how to optimize breast cancer screening in community practice.